ricardorauber/SwiftDatabase/README.md

 #### Primary Key

-`SwiftDatabase` is not a relational database, it is as simple as a set of arrays.
+`SwiftDatabase` is not a relational database, actually it is as simple as a set of arrays.
 Because of that, there is no primary or foreign keys, every query will use the `Equatable` protocol to diferentiate objects.

 #### Insert